ColinMcD6/CareerSphere/documentation/TEST_PLAN.md

 5. Create a job posting, create a quiz, get quizzes for the job, get a specific quiz, submit a response, and retrieve submissions: Validates that quiz submissions are stored and can be accessed by an employer.

 ##### Acceptance Tests
+1. Quiz Creation and Association
+    - An employer creates a quiz for a job posting using the quiz creation form.
+    - The quiz is successfully linked to the job posting and a confirmation message is displayed.
+2. Quiz Submission and Scoring
+    - A candidate submits their responses to a quiz.
+    - The system records the submission, calculates the score, and displays a success confirmation.
+3. Duplicate Submission Prevention
+    - A candidate attempts to submit responses for the same quiz more than once.
+    - The system prevents the duplicate submission and displays an error message.
+4. Quiz Retrieval and Display
+    - When a valid job ID and quiz ID are provided, the correct quiz details and all associated submissions (with candidate names and scores) are retrieved and displayed.

 #### 5. Recommendation Engine
 ##### Unit Tests